aaronland/go-smithsonian-openaccess/README.md

 ### location

-A command-line tool for parsing line-delimited Smithsonian OpenAccess JSON files and emiting place data as a stream of CSV record.
+A command-line tool for parsing line-delimited Smithsonian OpenAccess JSON files and emiting place data as a stream of CSV records.

 ```
 > ./bin/location -h